Prismik/prismik.github.io/content/projects/swifttracer/index.md

 }
 ```

 Finally, we can implement our own integration methods.
-The most simple version of that is a Monte-Carlo estimation that computes the luminance $L$ with a unidirectional path tracing algorithm.
+The simplest version of that is a Monte Marlo estimation that computes the luminance $L$ with a unidirectional path tracing algorithm.
 For each pixel $(x, y)$ in the block, we will cast $n$ rays of light and average their total contributions by the number of samples $n$.

 ```swift
 func integrate(size: Vec2, p: Vec2, samples n: Int = 5) -> Block {